 - Remember the 100 yard rule: locate your cook area and food cache at least 100 yards downwind from your tent when not in established campgrounds.

 - Pitch tents in a line or a semicircle facing your cooking areas.
 You will be more likely to spot a bear that wanders into your camp and the bear will have a clear escape route.
+Below is an illustration of a bear-safe campsite:

 - Do not forget: when hanging your food and garbage you’ll need 100 feet of strong nylon accessory cord (1/8 inch minimum) and a carabiner to attach bags to cord.